 Sterile Products and Aseptic Technique I

-This course will introduce sterile products and aseptic techniques in hospital settings.
+Introduction to sterile products and aseptic techniques in hospital settings.
 The devices and manipulation techniques necessary to maintain sterility and mechanics of a hospital pharmacy are discussed and practiced in laboratory exercises.
-Interprofessional collaboration with nursing students will simulate real world pyxis machine use, IV preparation and floor delivery exercises.
+Registration limited to students enrolled in the Pharmacy Technician program.
+Permission required.

 Sterile Products and Aseptic Technique II